adityachaudhari24/Build-a-Large-Language-Model-From-Scratch---book-notes-and-experiments/README.md

 # Chapter 2: working with text data

 <details>
-<summary>🎯Q. understanding embeddings</summary>
+<summary>🎯Q. what is embeddings means?</summary>

-- The concept of converting data into a vector format is often referred to as embedding.
+ - The concept of `converting data into a vector format` is often referred to as `embedding`.
-- It’s important to note that different data formats require distinct embedding models.
+ - It’s important to note that `different data formats require distinct embedding models`.
 For example, an embedding model designed for text would not be suitable for embedding audio or video data.
-- ⭐The primary purpose of embeddings is to convert nonnumeric data into a format that neural networks can process.⭐
+ - ⭐The primary purpose of embeddings is to convert non-numeric data into a format that neural networks can process.⭐ very intresting very intresting

 </details>